-I am currently researching my next book, a biography, also for St. Martin’s Press, entitled THE CONDÉ NAST STORY – THE MAN AND HIS EMPIRE.
+I am currently writing my next book, a biography, also for St. Martin’s Press, entitled THE CONDÉ NAST STORY – THE MAN AND HIS EMPIRE.
 Virtually everyone has heard of Condé Nast, but few know that he was a man whose publishing empire became the North Star for the past 100 years in quality publications.
 As an internationally recognized icon in fashion, culture and social preferences, Condé Nast (1873-1942) was also one of the world’s greatest marketeers, bringing European fashion to America, and American know-how spiced with a can-do spirit to Europe.
 He flavored all his effort with the same zest as the robber barons who built America’s railroads, skyscrapers, and great fortunes.
 His magazines, Vogue and Vanity Fair popularized glamour in a way that was never shown before – starting with the quality of its paper and inks – to the more obvious great, good and notable who graced his glossy covers.
 He was the first to use a Hollywood movie star to sell his publications; and the first to connect the missing dots between art, design, culture, and fashion.
 His rise from middle-class Middle America to international man-about-town whose shoulders were rubbed thin by the great and the notable make for a fascinating biography.
 For those who know my last two books, you might ask, So, where are the Nazis some might ask?
 There aren’t any.
 Then, who are the bad guys?
 The guys we all know and love to lampoon for all the right reasons – bankers.

 I’ve completed a film script for a music fantasy entitled The Glass Harmonica for its Executive Producer and Composer, Richard G. Mitchell.